HUAWEI-Theory-Lab/deepqueuenet/README.md

 ---
 The accuracy of device models is critical to DeepQueueNet.
 As an example, a device model is provided in the [trained](./trained) directory.

-The following figures show the evolution of the loss (Mean Square Error), the prediction accuracy (Pearson correlation coefficient) and the comparison of delay distribution between the prediction and ground-grouth.
+The following figures show the evolution of the loss (mean square error), the prediction accuracy (Pearson correlation coefficient) and the comparison of delay distributions obtained by prediction and ground-grouth.

 1. learning curve